Our Lab has 3 main areas of focus

 Dr Erik Baekkeskov

-Andrea Carson is Lecturer in Media and Politics and serves as an Honorary Fellow with the University's Centre for Advancing Journalism.
+Andrea Carson is Associate Professor in the Department of Politics, Media and Philosophy at La Trobe University.
 Her work examines changes in the news media – with a focus on investigative journalism – on political communication, and the role of digital technologies in both.
 She has done extensive research on journalism, Australian politics, party representation and voter behaviour, election campaigns and beyond.
-Andrea holds a PhD in Political Science and an MA in International Politics from The University of Melbourne.
-She has taught courses on political communication, news media and politics and campaigns and elections at The University of Melbourne.
+Andrea holds a PhD in Political Science and an MA in International Politics from the University of Melbourne.
+She has taught courses on political communication, news media and politics and campaigns and elections at the University of Melbourne.
 She has worked previously as a print journalist, radio and TV producer and broadcaster.
-More information...

 Professor Mark Considine

-Mark Considine is the Dean of the Faculty of Arts.
+Mark Considine is the Provost of the University of Melbourne.
 His research areas include governance studies, comparative social policy, employment services, public sector reform, local development, and organisational sociology.
 Mark is a Fellow of the Institute of Public Administration Australia (Victoria) and the Australian Academy of Social Sciences.
 He has published award-winning journal articles and numerous books, most recently Welfare to Work: Street-Level Governance in Australia, the UK, and the Netherlands.
 Mark has also been associated with governments and the community sector in the implementation of a number of recent projects and organisational reviews.
 More information...